Know what triggered the alarm before you reach the panel

 -

-App or SMS arrives within seconds — zone, device, and event type included
+App or SMS arrives within seconds with zone, device, and event type included

 -